kusti8/RPi-chromium/README.md

 This is currently a git for various Chromium additions to make it run smoother on the raspberry pi, starting with the youtube local extension.
 It is currently in beta, but getting more stable.

 ## Limitations
 Right now, it's bare minimum.
-You can't change the omxplayer options and it only works if installed in the /home/pi directory.
-These are actively being worked on.
+Some omxplayer options cannot be changed through the script, but through omxplayerGUI options, which are a little less intuitive.